The Best Places to Buy or Sell Used Wedding Dresses Online

 - Verdict: No commission is taken on the sale of your dress, so you’ll make the full sale price minus the listing fee!
 Plus, they have a handy wedding dress value calculator so you can see a recommended sales price.

-More about PreOwnedWeddingDresses.com: Thanks to their #1 Google ranking, ongoing advertising campaigns, and strong social media presence, your dress will instantly be available for viewing by thousands of buyers at PreOwnedWeddingDresses.com.
+Thanks to their #1 Google ranking, ongoing advertising campaigns, and strong social media presence, your dress will instantly be available for viewing by thousands of buyers at PreOwnedWeddingDresses.com.
 Unlike many re-sellers, PreOwnedWeddingDresses.com charges just a one-time fee for selling your wedding apparel and accessories.
-There’s never any other charges or commission on the sale.
+There are never any other charges or commissions on the sale.
 The fees are as follows: Wedding Gowns: $25, Bridesmaid Dresses, Mother’s Dresses, Flower Girl Dresses, and Wedding Accessories: $5 each.

 Their wedding dress resale listings receive an average of over 2000 views with an average sell time of 70 days.
 And they’ve facilitated over 40,000 wedding sales, so they have definitely earned their reputation as being the largest online bridal marketplace for used wedding dresses and accessories.
 For more information on how to sell your dress, visit PreOwnedWeddingDresses.com.